ansible/ansible/docs/docsite/rst/windows_usage.rst

 * Interact with the WinRM listeners

 Because WinRM is reliant on the services being online and running during normal operations, you cannot upgrade PowerShell or interact with WinRM listeners with Ansible.
-Both of these actions will cause the connection will fail.
-This can technically be avoided by using ``async`` or a scheduled task, but those methods are fragile if the process it runs breaks the underlying connection Ansible uses and are best left to the bootstrapping process or before an image is created.
+Both of these actions will cause the connection to fail.
+This can technically be avoided by using ``async`` or a scheduled task, but those methods are fragile if the process it runs breaks the underlying connection Ansible uses, and are best left to the bootstrapping process or before an image is created.

 Developing Windows Modules